Al-Araqa derby

 The Al-Quwa Al-Jawiya SC–Al-Minaa SC rivalry, sometimes referred to as Al-Araqa Derby, is a high-level competition between the two oldest established clubs in the history of Iraqi football clubs Al-Quwa Al-Jawiya and Al-Minaa (the two teams were founded in 1931).
 It is considered one of the largest matches in Iraqi football in terms of the number of spectators.
 Al-Quwa Al-Jawiya is considered among the four biggest clubs in Baghdad, the capital, while Al-Minaa, located in Basra in southern Iraq, is considered one of the biggest and most popular teams in the south, and is the first team that was able to obtain the league title from outside Baghdad.

 The two teams had previously played against each other in 1950s and 1960s in friendly games before the national league was established in 1973, and their matches were characterized by excitement.

 One of the historical precedents for this derby is that the first time a scoreboard was placed for Al-Shaab Stadium on 21 March 1977, was in this derby match, which ended with a score of 2–2 and the first to score in the match was Al-Quwa Al-Jawiya player Saleem Malakh.

 In the 2004–05 season in Premier League, the teams were divided into groups, and the two teams reached the final match at Al-Shaab Stadium in Baghdad to determine the title, in which Al-Quwa Al-Jawiya won 2–0 to become champions, with Al-Minaa finishing in second place.
 Consequently, the two teams played in the 2006 AFC Champions League as Iraq's representatives in the tournament.

-The derby was not without excitement in the field of sacking coaches due to the loss in it, as in 2 April 2016, Al-Quwa Al-Jawiya coach Sabah Abdul-Jalil was dismissed due to the loss to Al-Minaa at Basra International Stadium.
+The derby was not without excitement in the field of sacking coaches due to the loss in it, as on 2 April 2016, Al-Quwa Al-Jawiya coach Sabah Abdul-Jalil was dismissed due to the loss to Al-Minaa at Basra International Stadium.